chusj-pigu/nf-amplicon/README.md

 You must provide at least two inputs for this workflow:

-    1. A samplesheet CSV file with three columns : first one is the sample ID, second is the path to the directory containing reference files or path to the reference file, and third is the nanopore barcode associated with the sample.
+    1. A samplesheet CSV file with three columns : first one is the sample ID, second is the subdirectory name containing the reference fasta files (or fasta file name without its extension), and third is the nanopore barcode associated with the sample.
 Example:

     ``` bash
     sample,fasta,barcode